DH9GMB/balefire/src/content/docs/blocking/Method/throttling.md

 description: 'Learn About Throttling.'
 posted: 2024-09-21T21:00:00.000Z
 ---
-The deliberate slowing of internet speed of certain websites and services.
-If the website is slow to load, or some elements (such as videos or other media) are not working as fast as they should despite sufficient internet speed, this could be the case of throttling.

-This type of block could NOT usually be detected by censorship checking software, however general DPI circumvention tools might restore the speed.
-Try to run anti-DPI software first and check if it helps.
+### Throttling in Internet Censorship
+**Throttling** refers to the intentional slowing down of internet speed for specific websites or services by an ISP or governing authority.
+This method is often used to make access to certain platforms frustrating or impractical without fully blocking them.

+Signs of throttling include:
+- Websites taking unusually long to load, despite sufficient overall internet speed.
+- Media elements, such as videos, images, or streaming content, lagging or buffering excessively.
+- Significant performance differences when accessing the same website or service through different networks or tools (e.g., VPN).

+Throttling is often implemented using **Deep Packet Inspection (DPI) hardware**, which can identify and limit traffic for specific services based on data patterns, protocols, or domain names.

 General manual way of checking for throttling from the ISP is as follows:
 >
  - Find the URL to the resource which is slow to load, such as a video file
  - Open “Command Prompt” (Windows) / Terminal (Linux, macOS)
- - Type “curl -o output.bin -v https://example.com/video.mp4”, remember the download speed
+ - Type `curl -o output.bin -v https://example.com/video.mp4`, remember the download speed
- - Type “curl -o output.bin -v https://domain.name.of.the.website.com/video.mp4 -H ‘Host: example.com’”, check whether it’s faster than #3
+ - Type `curl -o output.bin -v https://domain.name.of.the.website.com/video.mp4 -H ‘Host: example.com’`, check whether it’s faster than #3

 Results interpretation:
 >